 September is the perfect time to travel to New Orleans.
 Between the end of summer and the start of fall, signature festivals and can’t-miss events make the month a special one.
-Celebrate the start of Hispanic Heritage Month, the return of Southern Decadence, the first weeks of fall, the second annual NOLAxNOLA, and more, including two can’t-miss football games.
+Celebrate the start of Hispanic Heritage Month, the return of Southern Decadence, the start of Saints football season, the third annual NOLAxNOLA, and more.
 Check out our picks for September below.

 There’s plenty of reasons to visit New Orleans for Labor Day Weekend.
-We have Southern Decadence, the LSU/Florida State game, and countless other fun activities perfect for the final weekend of summer.
-Take a dip in a hotel pool, dine outdoors, or have an icy summer treat—discover New Orleans on Labor Day weekend here.
+Attend Southern Decadence, take a dip in a hotel pool, dine outdoors, or have an icy summer treat—discover New Orleans on Labor Day weekend here.

-The Saints take on the Tampa Bay Buccaneers in the first home game of the regular season on Sunday, September 18.
+The Saints take on the Tennessee Titans in the first home game of the regular season on Sunday, September 10.
 Cheer on the Black & Gold from the Caesars Superdome or from one of our many sports bars.
 It’s a game you won’t want to miss; kickoff is at noon.

 New Orleans is a wonderful place to celebrate Hispanic Heritage Month, which spans September 15-October 15.
 Learn about Hispanic heritage and culture by sampling authentic cuisine, exploring Hispanic history in the city, and supporting local Hispanic-owned businesses.

 Dust off those lederhosen and head to Faubourg Brewery for Oktoberfest.
-The fun kicks off from September 23-25 and continues into September 30-October 2.
+The festival is September 23-24, 11 a.m. to 8 p.m. both days.
 The brewery will have new Oktoberfest beers, delicious food, games for the kids, and traditional German fare.
-Take a rideshare to/or from the brewery, show the bartender your receipt and receive $10 off your tab.
+If you take a rideshare to/or from the brewery, show the bartender your receipt and you’ll receive $10 off your tab.

-Beignet Fest is back on September 24 in City Park with all the sweet and savory beignet options you could dream of.
+Beignet Fest is back on September 23 in City Park with all the sweet and savory beignet options you could dream of.
 From classic powdered-sugar dusted to drool-worthy crawfish options, the signature New Orleans treat takes center stage at Beignet Fest.
-The family-friendly festival has a musical lineup including Imagination Movers, Shamarr Allen, and Dirty Dozen Brass Band.
-Proceeds from the festival benefit the Beignet Fest Foundation, which supports children with developmental delays.
+The family-friendly festival has a musical lineup including Imagination Movers, Flow Tribe, and Mia Borders.
+Proceeds from the festival benefit the Beignet Fest Foundation, which supports children with developmental delays and disabilities.